 Students are required to Pass the T.E.A.S. exam with a minimum 71.0% composite score.
 Please review the TEAS Exam information carefully to ensure you are signing up for the correct version of the test.
 Please note that anyone taking the TEAS exam September 1st, 2016 or later must take version 6.

 Students admitted to the program are required to complete the CSU Upper-Division GE courses in residence at CSUSM.
 These courses are considered part of the ABSN program and will be scheduled through Extended Learning for the first semester of your scheduled cohort.
 For additional information, please consult with the Extended Learning academic advisor.

 Students admitted to the Accelerated BSN program will complete the following courses as part of a 2 year cohort.
 Students may not take the courses independently or fulfill program course requirements by taking courses at other institutions.

 Background Check and Drug Screen Policy

 1 The Office of Extended Learning will mail each student in the Accelerated BSN cohort a letter of conditional admission.
 Soon after, students will receive a letter with instructions on how to place an order for one’s background check.
-Students will have approximately two weeks to order their background check online.
+Students will have approximately one week to order their background check online.
 If this deadline is not met, the student will not be guaranteed a seat in the cohort.

 2 “Upon conditional admission to the School of Nursing” is defined as the date that a student in the Traditional BSN program states that s/he accepts a seat in the cohort.
 An email confirmation from the student to the advisor ensures that the student’s seat is secured in the Traditional BSN program.

-Approved: November 26, 2012 Faculty Meeting
+Approved: November 4, 2013 Faculty Meeting

 All students must provide proof of current healthcare insurance to the School of Nursing by the designated deadline.
 The deadline information will be provided at the School of Nursing orientation session.
 This is a mandatory requirement.